rampje/Overwatch-Hero-Recommender/README.md

 # Overwatch-Hero-Recommender
-Hero recommendation system to provide suggestions players in selecting their hero during a match in Overwatch
+Hero recommendation system providing suggestions to players selecting their hero during a match in Overwatch